 ACTCM believes that the cost of a high-quality education should not be a deterrent to prospective applicants.
 In recognition of the concern students and families have with finding adequate resources to meet these costs, our financial aid program is designed to make ACTCM affordable to those students we admit.
 Approximately 80 percent of our students receive some form of aid from federal, state, and institutional sources.

-Curriculum: Online Doctor of Acupuncture and Chinese Medicine Completion Program (DACMCP)
+Curriculum: Doctorate of Acupuncture and Chinese Medicine Completion Program (DACMCP)

 This program consists of coursework in doctoral-level research and collaborative communications with the addition of advanced Chinese medicine-specific content.
 Students will engage in academic research and writing with the intent to gain skills suitable for publication and professional presentation as Doctors of Acupuncture and Chinese Medicine.
-The format of the online DACMCP does not include clinic internships or lab classes.
+This program does not include clinic internships or lab classes.
 The classes are didactic, or based on clinical analysis and mentorship, making online instruction suitable for deepening and extending practitioner knowledge.

 |Course Code||Course Title||Units||Hours||Work|